 - Changes in the way you see color

 - Problems driving at night, such as glare from oncoming headlights

 - Problems with glare during the day

 You may only need to change your eyeglass or contact lens prescription.
 Be sure to tell your optician or eye doctor what treatment you had.

 Try to wait until at least 3 months after your transplant before getting a new vision prescription, as your vision can change during the recovery process.Back to top

 Common Medications to Avoid

-Don’t take aspirin, any medications containing aspirin, and all other nonsteroidal anti-inflammatory drugs (NSAIDs) until your doctor tells you it’s okay.
-For a list of these medications, read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).
+Don’t take aspirin, medications containing aspirin, or nonsteroidal anti-inflammatory drugs (NSAIDs) until your doctor tells you it’s okay.
+For a list of these medications, read the resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

-Check the label of any over-the-counter medications that you’re thinking of taking to be sure that they don’t contain ingredients you should avoid.
-If you aren’t sure about whether or not a specific medication is safe to take, ask your transplant team.
+Check the label of any over-the-counter medications you’re thinking of taking to be sure that they don’t contain ingredients you should avoid.
+If you aren’t sure about if a specific medication is safe to take, ask your transplant team.

 Don’t take any herbal supplements or home remedies without talking to your transplant team first.